WhySourav/python/README.md

-# python-projects
+# python
 this repository is for python codes.
+**I was just practicing python and just thought i should do it here**